What Can I Give My Dog for Constipation?

 Final Thoughts on Dog Constipation & How to Treat It

 Constipation is a real problem and should never be ignored.
 When identified early enough, it can be managed through a few home remedies, including herbal extracts like CBD oil.
-CBD oil can be particularly useful for a constipated dog because it promotes healthy bowel movement through the mammalian endocannabinoid system, which plays a very important role in the functioning of the digestive tract.
+CBD oil can be particularly useful not only for dogs with diarrhea but even for those with constipation because it promotes healthy bowel movement through the mammalian endocannabinoid system, which plays a very important role in the functioning of the digestive tract.

 If your dog’s bowel movement is disrupted and makes them unable to pass a stool between 48 and 72 hours, it’s an indicator that you need to take him to the veterinarian.
 Home remedies like the ones provided above are great as a means of first-step intervention, but there’s a point where medical attention is required.